 July 13, 1962: Judy completed filming on what would be her last film, I Could Go On Singing.
 The film premiered in London on March 6, 1963.

 Scans of the May 1963 “Screen Stories” article provided by Kim Lundgreen.
 Thanks, Kim!

-July 13, 1967: This photo was taken of Judy on her third night of five-night run at the Camden County Music Fair in Camden, New Jersey.
+July 13, 1967: This photo was taken of Judy on her third night of a five-night run at the Camden County Music Fair in Camden, New Jersey.

 July 13, 1969: Judy’s untimely passing was still news.
 There were many articles that covered many aspects of her life and career.
 Here is one with a really great caricature that gives “Over the Rainbow” lyricist E. Y. Harburg’s take.

 July 13, 1975: Nostalgia for Old Hollywood was big.
 A year earlier, in the summer of 1974, That’s Entertainment! surprised everyone when it became a big hit.
 The MGM auction of 1970 was still stinging fans.
 Mel Torme’s horrible Garland book had already come out, as had the one from her last husband, Mickey Deans, but the summer of 1975 gave us the first serious comprehensive biography about Judy, “Judy” by Gerold Frank.
 It’s still the only biography written with the full cooperation of Judy’s family.
 Anne Edwards’ biography about Judy, “Judy Garland,” had been published before the Frank book, but it was the Frank book that got most of the attention.
 The Frank book was so huge that as late as 2001, the ABC miniseries “Life With Judy Garland” used a few passages, quoting verbatim, in the teleplay.